Four Sons and a Farm

 The first thing they did was to sell a few hundred acres of their land.
 They used the cash to build a new home and to catch their breath and think about how they would acquire more land.
 Although this sale freed up cash, it also had the effect of reducing their land base, thereby reducing the efficiency of their farm business.
-It was during this time that they were introduced to Bonnefield, a farmland investment and property management firm that provides land lease financing to Canadian farm operators.
+It was during this time that they were introduced to Bonnefield and its land lease financing solutions for Canadian farm operators.

-Within several months, Bonnefield had bought 500 of their acres and leased it back to them using Bonnefield’s revolving lease structure.
-(The Smiths retained ownership of a significant portion of their land which included their home farm.)
-Next, Bonnefield and its team found them 2500 acres nearby which Bonnefield bought and leased to them to farm, also on a long-term basis.
+Within several months, Bonnefield had bought 500 of the Smith’s acres and leased the acres back to them using Bonnefield’s long term, revolving lease structure.
+Importantly for the Smiths, they still retained ownership of a meaningful portion of their land, which included their home farm.
+Bonnefield and its team then assisted with the acquisition of 2,500 additional acres nearby that Bonnefield leased to Jim and Lois on a long term basis.

 By having scale without debt, they have secured their future in farming as well as the future of their children.

-The benefits to Jim and Lois were many.
+The benefits to Jim and Lois were great.

 Ability to Expand

-With Bonnefield’s revolving lease structure, Jim and Lois can look to the future with the knowledge that they will have long term, secure access to that land which they view on an “as-if-owned” basis.
-2500 acres gives them the scale they need to grow their own operations as well as support their sons’ farming ambitions.
-Continued growth and expansion with Bonnefield is on the horizon.
+With Bonnefield’s revolving lease structure, Jim and Lois could look to the future with the knowledge that they would have long term, secure access to land which they view on an “as-if-owned” basis.
+2,500 acres gave them the scale they needed to grow their operations, as well as support their sons’ farming ambitions.
+Future growth could also be supported with additional investment from Bonnefield.

 Early Succession Planning

-While still young, the Smiths are in a good place.
+While still young, the Smiths are in a good position when it comes to succession planning.
 By having scale without debt, they have secured their future in farming as well as the future of their children.

 Peace of Mind

-Although an emotional journey, it was a relatively painless one and today the Smiths enjoy a freedom they didn’t think possible a year ago.
+Although an emotional journey, it was a relatively painless one.
+Today, the Smiths enjoy a freedom they didn’t previously think was possible.

-Just a few months after meeting Bonnefield, the Smith family had more than tripled their farming area, reduced their debt, bought new machinery and are well on their way to continuing the family farming tradition.
+Just a few months after meeting Bonnefield, the Smith family had more than tripled their farming area, reduced their debt, bought new machinery and were secure in their ability to continue the family farming tradition.

 Improve balance sheet, expand land base, plan for succession